-&lt;sup>6 Incidentally, even though this does not matter because the Kittie Corley letter was suppressed and not produced in response to multiple Brady motions, it is important to emphasize that her confession letter is far more damning on this point than the simple reference in the police report that she "hit Mr. Walker with a baseball bat until he fell."
-Doc.
-73, Exhibit A. In the confessional letter, Corley takes full responsibility for being the only one who battered Mr. Dewey Walker.
-The reference in the police report could have been consistent with David Wilson having administered all the contusions and broken bones.
-The confessional letter, by contrast, is totally inconsistent with that, insofar as she attributes to Mr. Wilson only the choking.
+&lt;sup>6 Incidentally, even though this does not matter because the Kittie Corley letter was suppressed and not produced in response to multiple Brady motions, it is important to emphasize that her confession letter is far more damning on this point than the simple reference in the police report

-- the first time that she saw Mr. Walker in his home, after breaking in, he was already on the floor unconscious, and she "looked around the corner and... saw a left leg with a sock."
+- 234. Defense counsel would have used this to show that Corley's admission directly contradicts Corley's statement given to the police.
+In her police interrogation, she claimed that: - the first time that she saw Mr. Walker in his home, after breaking in, he was already on the floor unconscious, and she "looked around the corner and... saw a left leg with a sock."
 (Doc.
 76-24 at PDF 28, Bates 3869); and that - David Wilson told her "that Dewey had walked in and he, it had scared him.
 And he got his, a bat I [Corley] don't know if he had it with him he had to cause he said it was his favorite one.
 And he hit him."
 (Doc.
 76-24 at PDF 29, Bates 3870) - 235.
 Had defense counsel called Corley as an adverse witness, she would have been trapped by these inconsistencies. - 236.
 Defense counsel would also have crossed-examined the lead police investigator, Sgt.
 Luker, in a way that would have completely undermined the state's theory of the case against David Wilson at trial, in which Valeska asserted that David alone inflicted Mr. Walker's injuries.
 Doc.
 76-7 at PDF 139, Bates 1344; Doc.
 76-7 at PDF 141-142, Bates 1346-1347.
 During the penalty phase, Valeska made the same argument about David Wilson inflicting the blows with the bat, saying that "David Wilson continued to inflict those injuries upon Mr. Walker while he was still alive."
 Doc.
-76-10 at PDF 40, Bates 1849. - 237.
-Valeska convinced the jury that it was David Wilson who inflicted the fatal blows, and the jury agreed.
-See, e.g., Wilson v.
-State, 142 So.
-3d 732, at 750 (Ala.Cr.App.
-2010).
-However, with the evidence in the Kittie Corley letter, a reasonable juror would have found that it was Kittie Corley, not David Wilson, who administered the beating that resulted in Dewey Walker's death.
+76-10 at PDF 40, Bates 1849.